 Self-service pay stations are located at developed camping, picnic and trailhead areas.

 - Camping: $7.00/night for one vehicle, $10.00 for two.
 Maximum 2 vehicles and 10 people per site.
-(Additional vehicles may park in day use parking areas at $3.00/day.)
-Change is available at the Visitor Center or from a Park Ranger or Camp Host.
+(Additional vehicles may park in day use parking for $3.00/day.)
 Annual day use passes do not apply to camping fees.

 - Open year-round.